Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Numerical Experiments

+\paragraph{Deployment evaluation} The results averaged over ten random seeds for each agent type are summarized in \cref{tab:deploy_results}.
 For the handcrafted scenarios, the rule-reward agents reach the goal for $\SI{90.7}{\percent}$ of the scenarios.
 This is about $\SI{5}{\percent}$ higher than for the baseline and safe agent.
 Yet, only the safe agent achieves zero collisions and no rule violations.
 The rule-reward agent collides and violates the rules fewer times than the baseline agent.
 If the safety verification is enabled for the baseline and rule-reward agent, the goal-reaching rate drops significantly by approximately $\SI{40}{\percent}$.
 Additionally, for the safe agent, the emergency controller intervenes on average in $\SI{6}{\percent}$ of the time steps in an episode, whereas for the rule-reward and baseline agents with activated safety verification, the emergency controller is needed in approximately $\SI{10}{\percent}$ of the time steps in an episode.

-For the recorded data, we use the same marine traffic data as in \cite{Krasowski.2021} and extract the most critical encounters.
-In particular, we only use scenarios where the distance between two vessels drops to $\SI{5000}{\meter}$ or lower.
-Further, we ensure that the paths of both vessels cross each other.
-Then, we replace one vessel by an ego vessel.
-The initial state is part of the recorded trajectory and is selected about $\SI{2000}{\meter}$ before the closest encounter.
-The position of the goal area is also part of the recorded trajectory and is about $\SI{2000}{\meter}$ after the closest encounter.
-We use the same shape for the goal area as in our handcrafted scenarios.
-This results in 49 benchmark scenarios, for which the testing results of the different agent types are shown in \cref{tab:deploy_results}.
+\Cref{tab:deploy_results} displays the testing results on the 49 critical recorded traffic scenarios for the different agent types.
 The rule-reward agent reaches the goal most often and exhibits the lowest average episode length.
 Interestingly, the goal-reaching rate for the baseline and rule-reward agent drops only by about $\SI{5}{\percent}$ when activating our safety verification approach.
 The collision rate and rule violation rate are smaller than for the handcrafted scenarios.
 With activated safety verification, we observe no collisions and no rule violations.
-The rule-reward agent requires the emergency controller the least while the percentage range is significantly lower than for the handcrafted scenarios.
+Note that the differences in the reported means for goal-reaching rate and emergency steps between the agents with activated safety verification are statistically insignificant\footnote{The p-values for paired t-tests between the safe agent and the rule-reward and baseline agents for the goal-reaching rate are 0.248 and 0.951, respectively.
+The p-values for agents with respect to emergency steps are 0.211 and 0.381.}.